Cyber disputes loom large as Obama meets China's Xi

 Shedding jacket and tie, Xi, 59, will have the kind of face time with his 51-year-old U.S. counterpart that few foreign leaders have been afforded.

-Near the gates of Sunnylands, about 100 protesters - including Vietnamese angered by China's muscular approach to territorial disputes in the South China Sea, Tibetan rights supporters and adherents to the banned Falun Gong spiritual group - braved withering heat to wave banners and signs.

-(Additional reporting by John Ruwitch in Palm Springs and Ben Blanchard in Beijing; Writing by Matt Spetalnick; Editing by Alistair Bell, Doina Chiacu and Paul Simao)
+(Additional reporting by John Ruwitch and Ben Blanchard; Editing by Alistair Bell and Doina Chiacu)